michele17284/Awesome-Privacy-Preserving-LLMs/README.md

 - [LAMP: Extracting Text from Gradients with Language Model Priors](https://arxiv.org/abs/2202.08827) Simultaneously train the attack model to minimize the difference between reconstruction gradients and choosing at each iteration only sequences that have low perplexity according to an external LM.
 - [Recovering Private Text in Federated Learning of Language Models](https://arxiv.org/abs/2205.08514) Recover from the gradients a bag of words for the sentence to extract and then perform beam search to effectively reconstruct the sentence.

+## Re-Identification from Anonymized Data

+- [Robust de-anonymization of large sparse datasets](https://arxiv.org/abs/cs/0610105) Show that an attacker can use background knowledge or external data to reconstruct the identity of a user in a sparse dataset describing users preferences or transactions.
+- [Estimating the success of re-identifications in incomplete datasets using generative models](https://www.nature.com/articles/s41467-019-10933-3) Proposes a method for estimating the probability that an individual has been successfully identified.
+- [Clinical Text Anonymization, its Influence on Downstream NLP Tasks and the Risk of Re-Identification](https://aclanthology.org/2023.eacl-srw.11/) Re-ID patiens from their anonymized history.

+## Attacks against Synthetic Data Generators
+- [Synthetic Data -- Anonymisation Groundhog Day](https://arxiv.org/abs/2011.07018) Empirically show that synthetic data does not provide a better tradeoff between privacy and utility than traditional anonymisation techniques.
+- [TAPAS: A toolbox for adversarial privacy auditing of synthetic data](https://arxiv.org/abs/2211.06550) Present a toolbox for performing attacks against synthetic data generators.
+- [Achilles' Heels: Vulnerable Record Identification in Synthetic Data Publishing](https://arxiv.org/abs/2306.10308) Identify vulnerable records in the synthetic dataset.

 ## Data anonymization

 - [Guaranteeing anonymity when sharing medical data, the Datafly System](https://pubmed.ncbi.nlm.nih.gov/9357587/#:~:text=We%20present%20a%20computer%20program,details%20found%20within%20the%20data.) - Foundational paper for k-anonymity